 The original form was likely to have been developed from Shamanism and is now a part of traditional Chinese medicine.
 The first needles were made from stone and then later from bronze, gold and silver.

 It's likely that acupuncture originated from massage, where people would massage a point on the body and notice an affect in another part of the body.
-Over thousands of years before the written word was invented this developed into a form of acupuncture with its own theory and channels of movement.
+Over thousands of years before the written word was invented this developed into a form of medicine with its own theory and channels of movement.

 The first medical textbook

 The first known medical textbook was 'The Yellow Emperor's Classic of Internal Medicine', which dates from around 300 BC.
 It continued to develop without interruption for the next 2,400 years into a complete system of healthcare that can treat many health problems.

 There is now some proof with the discovery of the frozen Oetzi tattoo man found in the Italian Alps in 1991 that accupuncture may have been around in Europe over 5,000 years ago.
 Therefore it doesn’t necessarily belong to East Asia.

 How it works

 From a biomedical viewpoint, the effects of acupuncture work by regulating neuromodulation, such as vagus nerve stimulation and has been used for inflammation control and uses body natural pain killers for pain treatment.
 It also stimulates the immune system to produce a healing response.